Is Solar Worth It in West Virginia? (2023 Homeowner's Guide)

 - West Virginia ranks 48th in the country for solar installations.*

-- The average cost of electricity is 11.80 cents per kilowatt-hour.**
+- The average electricity rate is 11.80 cents per kilowatt-hour.**

 - The average solar payback period is 13 years.***